leormsbee/proj-portfolio/014_ha_workflow.md

 				- Developer

+### This marks the end of part 1
+You are expected to complete everything above this line on your own.
+As always, questions on slack are welcome.
+The below questions will be addressed in class.

 ### Advanced - Create custom entity types
 *This is an advanced task expected of senior developers, you are welcome to attempt it but it is not required.*